 Given those stats what is a blockchain to do?
 To check transactions and produce new blocks, validators need to spin up nodes and the easiest way to do this is to host them on cloud infrastructure.

-But how do you address the centralisation issue when the market is controlled by 4 players.
+But how do you address the centralization issue when the market is controlled by 4 players?

 Let’s examine what Akash does.